ecmwf/odc/docs/content/reference/file-format-reference.rst

 Data
 ~~~~

 Each row is encoded sequentially in the file.
 It starts with an ``uint16`` marker, and indicates which column is the first to have changed from the previous row.
-The marker is followed by the values for the remaining columns, which are sorted in order of rate of change.
-Since most columns do not change for most rows, *compression* is achieved.
+The marker is followed by the values for the remaining columns.

+Since most columns do not change for most rows, this structure suggests that the encoder should sort the columns in order from least to most rapidly changing, resulting in data compression.

 Row Format